A reader wonders if the letters DMP are A-OK.

 First, you need to know this: Credit card companies work with nonprofit agencies to offer these appealing terms.
 Why?
 Because it’s not in the best interest of credit card companies to lose customers who can’t ever climb out of debt.
 Also, it’s not a good look.
 Most companies care about their public image.

 Credit card companies work directly with nonprofits who have excellent and longstanding track records of teaching people to stay out of debt once they dig themselves out with these favorable terms.
 While each situation is a little different, basically, the credit card companies agree to reduce your interest rates and freeze your late fees.
-Essentially, they’re looking to recover their expenses, not make any more money off you.
+Essentially, they’re looking to recover their expenses, not making any more money off you.

 So how do you enroll in a DMP?
 First, you speak to a certified credit counselor.
 Through credit counseling, you’ll learn if a DMP is right for you — because there are other options.
 Under the law, all credit counseling agencies must be nonprofit.
 Of course, that doesn’t guarantee they’re good.